Huay Xai, the enchanting Gibbon Experience, and the 2-day Mekong Slow Boat

 How to travel between Huay Xay and Luang Prabang in a single day:

-Another option is the very fast, very loud, small Mekong speedboats, which go between Luang Namtha and Huay Xay in about 8 hours.
-This is not an option for photographers, because you have to sit completely still for safety.
+One option is the very fast, very loud, small Mekong speedboats, which go between Luang Namtha and Huay Xay in about 8 hours.
+This is not an option for photographers, because you have to sit completely still for hours on end for safety.
 And if your pilot hits a rock or sandbar (unlikely, but possible), you’ll likely be badly hurt with no access to health care.
-But many people with a need for speed absolutely love these boats.
+I wouldn’t do it, but many people with a need for speed absolutely love these boats.

-Information on how to book all of the above activities is found here.
+Information on how to book the train and the other activities mentioned is found here.

 Previous